 For historical reasons, the directory hierarchy starts with the "mozilla" prefix.
 The NSPR base library is located in directory mozilla/nsprpub.
 All of the following directories are part of the NSS sources:

 Directory "coreconf" contains knowledge for cross platform building.
 The "dbm" directories contain an implementation of the classic database file format used by NSS.
-The majority of NSS is contained in the "nss" subdirectory, with the following ones of particular interest:
+The majority of NSS is located contained in the "nss" subdirectory, with the following ones or particular interest:

-Contains all the library code that is used to create the runtime libraries used by applications.
+Contains all the library code that are used to create the runtime libraries used by applications

-This directory contains the NSS test suite, which is routinely used to ensure that changes to NSS don't introduce regressions.
+This directory contains the NSS test suite, that is routinely used to ensure that changes to NSS don't introduce regressions.

-If you are a software developer and intend to contribute enhancements to NSS, you should obtain the latest development snapshot of NSS using "cvs".
-In order to get started, anonymous read-only access is sufficient; use the following:
+If you are a software developer and intend to contribute enhancements to NSS, you should obtain the latest development snapshot of NSS is using "cvs".
+In order to get started, anonymous read-only access is sufficient, use the following comment

 cvs -z3 -d :pserver:email@example.com:/cvsroot checkout mozilla/nsprpub mozilla/dbm mozilla/security/dbm mozilla/security/coreconf mozilla/security/nss

 The build process is driven by Makefiles from console windows.
-Because of the cross-platform portability requirements, the build might behave differently from what you are used to.
+Because of the cross platform portability requirements, the build might behave different from what you are used to.
 In particular, NSS doesn't use configure scripts.
 You may set environment variables to define which build variation you want.